-Introductory and intermediate courses in a South East Asian language use a wide variety of learning experiences and techniques.
+Introductory and intermediate modules in a South East Asian language use a wide variety of learning experiences and techniques.
 Most other units are taught by formal lecture and with related tutorials.
 Assessment is by a combination of written examination and coursework.

-The School's teaching is backed up by the South East Asia collection within the SOAS library, one of the world's major collections of information in the field of South East Asian studies.
+The SOAS's teaching is backed up by the South East Asia collection within the SOAS library, one of the world's major collections of information in the field of South East Asian studies.
 The South East Asia collection now contains over 6500 books and pamphlets and 550 periodical titles as well as substantial collections of microfilms and manuscripts.

 Pre Entry Reading